jsimplicio/jsimplicio.github.io/_posts/2019-4-15-screening-for-research-participants.md

 We'll dive into the screening process after a Screener is programmed and launched.

 ## Choosing your scouts
-In "Applications", researchers see the applications from the Screener sent out to hundreds of people.
-All of the participants answer the same set of questions in the Screener, resulting in applications.
+Screener answers are applications, which help researchers find their participants.
+Screeners go out to hundreds of people, some inadequate are knocked out, and hundreds of applications make in.
+Every participant is screened by answering the same questions.
 Every time someone fills out an application, that data immediately shows up for the researchers.

-Every application comes in as unrated, and ready to be rated as they see fit by the researcher.
-Ratings are purely based on whether a person is a great fit for the research project to follow, and not solely on the quality of the participant.
+Every application comes in as unrated.
+They are ready to be rated as they see fit by the researcher.
+Ratings are based on whether a person is a great fit for the research project to follow based on their experiences, and not solely on their quality as a participant.

 Potential fit for research ratings are as follow: amazing, good, weak, poor, or unrated.